mchen-GH/CleanDataCourseProject/CodeBook.md

 	X_test.txt			A 2947x561 table that provides measurements of the 561 features.
 All values are normalized and bounded within [-1,1]. y_test.txt			A 2947x1 table.
 The single column contains integer data with 6 unique values, namely 6 activities.

+The acceleration measurements are in standard gravity units 'g'; angular velocity units are radians/second.
+Features are normalized and bounded within [-1,1].

-The original data set also provided a few other raw data files that were not used in this assignment and not described here.
+The original data set also provided a few other raw measurements data files that were not used in this assignment and not described here.

 The required tasks for the assignment are listed below: